Managing settings for the web services from the command line

 Web session timeout

-By default, whenever you authenticate to the CWS (Client Web Service) or the AWS (Admin Web Service, or Admin UI) your session will remain active for a limited time.
-As long as you stay active on the web interface by navigating or refreshing pages, or submitting changes, you will remain logged on, but the inactivity threshold is by default at 30 minutes.
-If you do nothing for 30 minutes your session will be ended after 30 minutes.
+By default, whenever you authenticate to the CWS (Client Web Service or Client UI) or the AWS (Admin Web Service or Admin Web UI) your session remains active for a limited time.
+As long as you stay active on the web interface by navigating, refreshing pages, or submitting changes, you remain logged on, but the inactivity threshold is set to 30 minutes, by default.
 This setting can be altered to any value in seconds.
 So for example if you wanted to set a timeout of 10 minutes, you would set it to 600 (60*10).
-Default value is assumed by the server to be 1800 (30 minutes) if the configuration key sa.session_expire doesn't exist.
+The server assumes the default value of 1800 (30 minutes) if the configuration key sa.session_expire doesn't exist.

-See what the current setting is (if nothing shows it's the default of 1800 seconds):
+See the current setting (if nothing shows it's the default of 1800 seconds):

 ./sacli ConfigQuery | grep -i "sa.session_expire"

-To set the web session inactivity timeout to 5 minutes:
+Set the web session inactivity timeout to five minutes:

 ./sacli --key "sa.session_expire" --value "300" ConfigPut ./sacli start